Elderjs/docs/elderguide.com/elderjs.md

 We can't wait to see what you build with it.

+## Elder.js Community Discord

+Getting started with Elder.js and want to connect with other users?
+Join us over at the [Elder.js discord](https://discord.gg/6eP8f8df4y).

 ## Routes

 At the core of any site are its "routes" or templates.